konstantingaydev/jobby/README.md

 Not tracking the sql database, so the job listings you add will be on your machine.
 You will also have to makemigrations when pulling.

 # Migrating
-python3 manage.py makemigrations
+1.python3 manage.py makemigrations
-python3 manage.py migrate
+2.python3 manage.py migrate

 # Start server
-python3 manage.py runserver
+1.python3 manage.py runserver

 # create superuser
-python3 manage.py createsuperuser
+1.python3 manage.py createsuperuser
-  -input a user, email, password.
+  -input a username, email, password.

 # Add jobs
 Login to admin database by going to http://localhost:8000/admin